ir-engine/ir-engine/docs/docs/1_installation/6_install_troubleshooting.md

 ### Error: listen EADDRINUSE :::3030

-check which process is using port 3030 and kill
+Check which process is using port 3030 and kill
 ```
 killall -9 node
 ```